 - Last-second shopping by the general contractor for solar panels

-The problem for the roll formed component maker is that the type of panel you buy determines what kind of features need to be on the mounting parts (holes, etc.) and spacing requirements for the most efficient use of the available area.
+The problem for the roll-formed component maker is that the type of panel you buy determines what kind of features need to be on the mounting systems (holes, etc.) and spacing requirements for the most efficient use of the available area.
 So if Joe in Purchasing just found 100,000 panels in surplus, the roll former has to shift with him too.
 It has to react, get that steel, and program the component with the appropriate hole punches.